jonas-grgt/Clique/RANDOM.md

 </br> Damn how do you even fix this lol, every trick breaks the parser one way or the other.
 Ahh i'll just document it and tell people not to do that
 </br> I actually fixed the bug, it was actually just a simple if check to see if the extracted char started with a form start lol.
 </br> Ok no that didn't work, another bug popped up, honestly I'll leave it as it was just don't put in malformed input
+</br> Wait, I just added a is tracking tag cuz of a mini bug that popped up and it worked?
+How????
+How did that fix the main bug lmao

 - Ok I just got 3 tables working.
 They were actually easier than I expected lol, maybe I'll add more table styles later but for now I need to add table configurations